Monday, August 31, 2015

 Does society benefit?
 The event opens our eyes to abilities, provide models for both the disabled and the able bodied, encourage physical and social activities for more people.
 The joy of sports is competition and artistry.
 Accessibility and acceptance benefits everyone CN Tower making extreme EdgeWalk Experience accessible to wheelchairs is more symbolic than anything, but does create some momentum for more practical accessibility solutions.

 Classification is the basis for the Games.
 They accept a wide variety of disabilities (and on a sliding scale of severity), but try to be fair.
 Each sport has its own requirements and needs its own classification.
 Team sports try to have a balance to include those most severely handicapped.
 Missing limbs are easy to spot, but others are handicapped with muscles that atrophied through polio, strokes, etc. Cerebral palsy is still another handicap.
-Blindness has one sport devoted to it--Goalball.
+Blindness has one team sport devoted to it--Goalball.
 Intellectual limitations (which I thought I heard included autism) Queasiness is natural viewing amputated and atrophied limbs, but one gets used to it and can better appreciate abilities and the people.

 Some events were not really competitive--in some ways the distribution of talent combined with disability cannot be equal--warfare, the randomness of accidents and genetic defects.
 However organization and development does play a significant role: Israel was dominant in wheelchair basketball mainly because they developed rehabilitation programs for returning soldiers.
 Competitiveness varies, but can be very riveting.